PROFILE: delving into the genetics of prostate cancer risk

 A few genetic changes, like a mutation in a gene called BRCA2, are found in a small population of men and are known to have a big contribution to their genetic risk of prostate cancer.
 But for most men, it’s that not simple, and it’s thought there are many genetic changes that have a small individual effect, but add up to give a significant risk of developing prostate cancer.

 Professor Ros Eeles and her team have helped identify over 160 of these genetic features, which contribute to the genetic risk of prostate cancer.
 In this study, they want to test whether these genetic features can be used as a way to spot which men should be prioritised for prostate cancer screening.
-This should help men with cancer that needs urgent treatment get diagnosed sooner, while others can avoid unnecessary treatments.
+This should help men with cancer that need urgent treatment get diagnosed sooner, while others can avoid unnecessary treatments.
 The study will also help the researchers understand the role of genetics in developing prostate cancer.

 How they’re going about it